 General Rules for Collecting Unemployment Benefits

-Regardless of whether you own and run an LLC or not, there are still certain criteria you will need to meet before you can think about claiming unemployment benefit.
+Regardless of whether you own and run an LLC or not, there are still certain criteria you will need to meet before you can think about claiming unemployment benefits.

 You Must Have Been an Employee Paid Through Payroll Who Filed a W2